craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Prime Timeline.md

 content:
 [[Arthur Simonson|The Great Adventurer King]] argues well for his new [[The Kingdom of Prosper|Kingdom]]'s legitimacy, and a tense peace comes through after the civil wars in cities around the area.

-date: 064AF
+date: 065AF
-title: Scholars Unite
+title:
 content:
-A "common" language has been formed, based most on the languages of the Elves and Goblins.

-date: 073AF
+date: 070AF
-title: Nations Born
+title:
 content:

-Nations are clear now.
-The [[50 Year White Burning]] has ended and the [[The Church of the White Flame|Church of Flame]] has taken control of the northwest.
-With [[The Kingdom of Prosper]] becoming an imperial powerhouse in the northeast, small skirmishes between the Combine and Prosper leads to a minor war.

 date: 078AF
-title: The Coalition and the Democratic Combine of Peoples is Formed
+title: The Coalition and the Democratic Combine of Peoples are Formed
 content:

-[[The Grey Ordeal]] unite the nations for peace and cooperation given the limited resources available.
-A city is created in the center of the nations under the (perhaps unimaginitive) name [[Coalition City]].
-For the next decade, this is where the nations struggle for power. [[The Guilds]] make sure nothing gets out of hand, but are weakened by animosity between the nations (see [[Politics of Coalition c.
+[[The Grey Ordeal]] unite the nations for peace and cooperation given limited resources available.
+A city is created in the center of the nations under the (perhaps unimaginitive) name [[Coalition City]]. [[The Guilds]] make sure nothing gets out of hand, but are weakened by animosity between the nations (see [[Politics of Coalition c.
 078AF - 092AF]] for a written account).

 date: 084AF
 title: [[Three Nation Highways]]